 Despite your best efforts, you may still find that your boss is distracted and not paying attention when you speak with them.
 Address it directly and politely ‘I seem to always catch you when you are very busy and it makes it hard to keep our conversation on track.
 I know you have many demands on your time but is there a way I can schedule 15-20 minutes of uninterrupted time?
 I think it is important to give these items our full attention‘.

 If your boss is always running to meetings, answering texts, and just impossible to pin down, then put a meeting on their calendar.
 Non-managers are always surprised by this, but putting a meeting on their calendar is actually doing your boss a favor in several ways.
 It tells your boss how urgent the matter is, how long you think you need, and it reserves the time so that other meetings and appointments are less likely to double-book your boss.
 When you make a casual request to talk to your boss ‘when they have time’ it puts the burden on them to fit it in with all of the other competing priorities.
 Most employees feel like they are imposing but it is seldom received that way.

 In fact, if you don’t already have regular one-on-one discussions with your boss scheduling a standing meeting with your boss is one of the best things you can do to improve your working relationship and career progression.
 Start with a standing meeting every two weeks for 30 minutes and adjust the frequency and duration as needed.
 Be flexible in your scheduling and use part of the first meeting to align on the working details.

-Here is an excellent overview on the concept of one-on-one meetings between boss and employee.
+Expert Tip: Here is an excellent overview of the concept of one-on-one meetings between boss and employee.